 Key Questions to Prepare for Your Reappointment

-Note: At or by your second reappointment, you will include your Area of Concentration (AOC) in your Academic Plan.
+At or by your second reappointment, you will include your Area of Concentration (AOC) in your reappointment materials.

 Academic Clinician faculty with outstanding teaching and clinical performance may be proposed by their department for promotion to the rank of Associate after two Reappointments.
 If you subsequently meet the criteria for promotion to full Professor (typically after five years at Associate level), your department may propose you again for promotion.